-Upon joining CGI, member-partners, as part of their employment, undertake to observe all principles and obligations under the Code.
-Furthermore, annually, member-partners must renew such undertaking by signing or, where required locally, acknowledging the "Commitment to the Code of Ethics and Business Conduct".
+Upon joining CGI, members, as part of their employment, undertake to observe all principles and obligations under the Code.
+Furthermore, annually, members must renew such undertaking by signing or, where required locally, acknowledging the "Member Commitment to the Code of Ethics and Business Conduct".

-If a member-partner ceases to be employed by CGI for any reason, the Member-Patner Commitment specifies which elements continue to apply, namely those related to the confidentiality obligations.
+If a member ceases to be employed by CGI for any reason, the Member Commitment specifies which elements continue to apply, namely those related to the confidentiality obligations.